smittytone/BuildAPIAccess/README.md

 ### - (BOOL)isDeviceLogging:(NSString *)deviceID

 Call this method to check whether a device of ID *deviceID* is currently receiving streamed logs.

+### - (NSInteger)indexForID:(NSString *)deviceID

+Call this method to get the specified device’s location (0 - n) within BuildAPIAcess’ list of logging devices.
+It will return -1 if the device is not streaming logs.

+### - (NSUInteger)loggingCount

+This method returns the number of devices from which logs are currently being streamed.

 ## BuildAPIAccess Connection Methods